TriTue2011/frigate-detector-edgetpu-yolo9/README.md

 You need to add a volume mount to your Frigate service in your docker-compose.yml file.
 This mounts the plugin file into Frigate's detector plugins directory.

-Locate your Frigate service definition and add the following two lines under the volumes: section.
+Locate your Frigate service definition and add the following two lines in the volumes: section.
 Adjust /opt/frigate-plugins/edgetpu_tfl.py if you stored the file elsewhere.

 The second line to add will make your YOLO model accessible.